rikkimax/twp-d/README.md

 # The way to program - Let's think like a D(eveloper)

 This book teaches programming by using referential technique for concepts and ideas.
 Instead of teaching the topics them selves.
-Aka refering to concepts and ideas primarily already learnt.
+Aka referring to concepts and ideas primarily already learned.
 It is available in PDF, MOBI and EPUB versions at [leanpub](https://leanpub.com/twp-d) (non free).
 [The D programming language](http://dlang.org) is used as the primary language of this book.
 Other books in the series will not.